 The Aurora PowerCPL™ filters are also based on the Gorilla® Glass 3 technology, with the same polishing technique we used in our successful PowerXND™ 2000 filters.

-With proliferations of digital cameras and photo editing software, many special effect filters are obsolete except a few specialized filters such as circular polarizer (CPL) filters and neutral density (ND) filters.
+With proliferation of digital cameras and photo editing software, many special effect filters are obsolete except a few specialized filters such as circular polarizer (CPL) filters and neutral density (ND) filters.
 A CPL filter is an indispensable tool that photographers and videographers should have.

-By using CPL filters in photography and videography, certain effects can be obtained that would not be possible by using software in post processing.
+By using CPL filters in photography and videography, certain effects can be obtained that would not be possible by using software in post-processing.

 A CPL filter can filter out polarized light, making a sky bluer and vegetation color more saturated.

 Another CPL application is to reduce reflection from the non-metallic surface such as water surface or window.

 As shown here, by using a CPL filter, the rocks underneath the water can be seen once the light reflection from the water surface is removed.

 Here is another example, a CPL reduces the light reflection from the background, thus making the main subject, a dragonfly sitting on top of a lotus bud “pops”.